roboav8r/hri_multimodal_fusion/README.md

 # Improvements
 - Make template class for filters, transition models, sensor models based on number of spatial dimensions and derivatives
 - Make motion models and sensor models static
+- TODO make transition model TransitionModels::parser function to go from params to variables